 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-If you’re interested in getting off the beaten track and exploring in a way you would never be able to in a bustling big city, then Western Australia will present lots of opportunities.
+If you’re interested in getting off the beaten track and exploring in a way you would never be able to in a bustling big city, then Western Australia road trips will present lots of opportunities.

 Infatuated by the romantic image of traversing the lesser-explored state of Western Australia, we set off on a 10-day Western Australia road trip.